 Bus transportation to DAA is available through the GEMS schools bus service.
 Information about bus services is available from the STS services office on the DAA campus.
 Students must follow the bus rules outlined by STS.
-Student infractions and their consequences are at the discretion of the private bus company and/or school administrator.
+Student infractions and their consequences are at the discretion of the private bus company and/or school administrator, up to and including suspension or expulsion from the bus.